Your doctor will conduct a physical exam, look for signs and symptoms of strep throat, and probably order one or more of the following tests:

 What you can do in the meantime

-If you think you or your child might have a strep infection, take steps to avoid spreading infection:
+If you think you or your child might have a strep infection, take steps to relieve symptoms and avoid spreading infection:

 - Keep your hands clean, cover your mouth when you cough or sneeze, and don't share personal items.